NanobotZ/bfstp-fixer/README.md

 ## Important:
 It won't work with any hex-edited files, so please use it on the BFSTP's that came out straight from the converter.

+## Thanks To:
+- Waikuteru on Zelda BOTW Modding Hub discord - testing